 START SAVING ENERGY

-- Sign up for a free Home Performance with Energy Star energy audit here, or give us a call.
+- Apply online for a free Home Performance with Energy Star energy audit, or call us for an application and information.

 Here’s a quick video to show your what your energy audit would look like:

 Changing to a renewable heating source can reduce carbon emissions and save money.
-Here’s some more info about renewable heating options and great incentives to buy:
+There are several renewable heating options and great incentives to buy:

-Wood Pellet: Pellets are made from sawdust and low-quality trees, and can be used to heat a whole house just like wood.
+Wood Pellet Boilers & Stoves: Pellets are made from sawdust and low-quality trees, and can be used to heat a whole house just like wood.
 NYSERDA is currently offering $1,500 to $2,500 rebates on pellet stoves for residences not served by natural gas.

-Air Sourced & Ground Source Heat Pumps: Heat pumps use electricity to move heat from cool to warm spaces, distributing air.
-Both have incentives and rebates for installation, of $500 to $1,500.
-Give us a call for more information.
+Air Sourced & Ground Source Heat Pumps: Heat pumps, like air conditioners or refrigerators, use electricity to move heat from a cool space to a warm space, making the cool space cooler and the warm space warmer.
+Give us a call for more information on rebates and tax credits.

 Think solar is expensive?
 Think again!
 Options are available to both homeowners and renters to get solar.